 – Article by Rachel Dobler.

 If you and your partner find that boundaries and connection are routinely hard to come by (Pokémon Go related or not), it may be time to consider relationship therapy.
 Estes Therapy offers couples counseling in San Diego.
-Jennine Estes and her team focus on restoring and maintaining connection in relationships and are available by appointment.
+Jennine Estes and her team focus on restoring and maintaining connections in relationships and are available by appointment.